 №10: Get the feedback

 I have a friend who literally hates all these HR questionnaires calling them a waste of his time when he could really be working.
-Here’s a piece of irony: his company was trying to get feedback from him just for statistics, not realizing that the process itself was driving him nuts.
+Here’s a piece of irony: his company was trying to get constructive feedback from him just for statistics, not realizing that the process itself was driving him nuts.
 So, basically, they were asking him what he did not like doing precisely what he did not like.
 Strange?
 I bet.

-Getting feedback is necessary, even obligatory, but before you do it, make sure it is not a pain in the neck for your workers.
+Getting honest feedback is necessary, even obligatory, but before you do it, make sure it is not a pain in the neck for your workers.
 Agree on some scheme, questions, frequency.
 Discuss everything to settle on the way that makes everyone feel comfortable and go on with it.
 Getting feedback for the sake of getting feedback is redundant and takes much time, so ask only something you can actually use.

 №11: Laughter is healthy

 A day is a bore without a good meme or two, I should say.
 Jokes and laughter are something that boosts up your energy and puts you into a positive frame of mind.
 It can affect us drastically both in our daily routines and at work.

 The working climate is like a big battery that needs to be re-charged sometimes, and laughter is probably the best way to do it.
 Sending funny pics to the common chat, sharing gags during phone calls or lunch breaks, or having some local jokes can save the mood, the day, and sometimes even the project.
 It is easier to fix errors grinning at someone’s wit than scowling and thinking how much everything annoys you.

 However, be careful: if you know your joke can be perceived as offensive, it is better to bite your tongue!

 Teambuilding activities are something that helps us a great deal to unwind and get to know our teammates better.
 It is good to do something more or less regularly – for example, going to play table tennis together or other team sports, visiting a gym, etc.